payoh/aspdotnet-client-directkit-json2/README.md

-This project shows how to use the Lemonway Service in an [ASP.NET Core](https://www.asp.net/core) application.
+This project shows how to use the Payoh Service in an [ASP.NET Core](https://www.asp.net/core) application.

 You can find a more simple exemple on a Console [.Net core](https://www.microsoft.com/net/core) Application here:

 https://github.com/lemonwaysas/csharp-client-directkit-json2

-# `LemonWayService` project library
+# `PayohService` project library

-The `LemonWayService` is an independent library which you can carry on other projects "as is".
+The `PayohService` is an independent library which you can carry on other projects "as is".
 * It introduces some helpers to make you more comfortable while interacting with our API.
 * You can publish it on nuget if you want.